AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES8_async-and-await.md

   // return the data in json format return res.json();
 }).then(res => {
-  // if everything went well, log the data console.log(res);
+  // if everything went well, print the data console.log(res);
 }).catch( err => {
-  // or log the error
+  // or print the error
   console.log(err);
 })
 ```

-This is a very simple promise to fetch a user from github and print it to the console.
+This is a very simple promise to fetch a user from GitHub and print it to the console.

 Let's see a different example: